Saree Guide

 A ready-to-wear saree is pre-stitched into a wraparound form — the pleats are sewn in place, and you slip it on like a skirt.
 The pallu is also pre-pleated and either attached to the blouse or held with simple hooks.

-Ready-to-wear is excellent for:
+Ready-to-wear is well-suited for:

 — First-time saree wearers